Review – Bioshock

 Its also the perfect opportunity for violence.
 Who here wouldn’t want to see a fight between Epic’s Mark Rein and SK’s Dennis Dyack?
 Both are loudmouths for their respective companies, fellas who won’t stop gushing about their own product, but rarely have anything nice to say about anything else.
 I think it would be the best way to settle this issue, especially if it means one of them gets knocked out for a couple of months.

 But wait – we can make it better.
 Lets just do the whole thing WWF style.
-Out of nowhere Cliffy B. comes into the ring with a steel chair, knocking Dyack out and parading around the ring with Rein. → Read the rest
+Out of nowhere Cliffy B. comes into the ring with a steel chair, knocking Dyack out and parading around the ring with Rein.
+It all seems over until Julian Eggbrecht comes in from under the ring, delivering fierce clotheslines to the Epic employees in a desperate bid to aid a fellow expatriate of Nintendo development. → Are anyone else’s nipples hard?

 Review – God of War 2